verhas/jamal/README.md

 define id(parameters)=body
 ```

-The parameter part is optional in case there are no parameters for the macro.
+The parameters part is optional in case there are no parameters for the macro.
 When the macro is
 used the parameters are replaced in the body by the actual values supplied at the place of use.
 The parameters are specified comma separated and are usually identifiers.

 Note that the parameters do not have any special syntax.
 The only requirement is that they
 do not contain a comma `,`, because the list is comma separated, and a closing parenthesis
 `)` because that is the character that terminates the list of the parameters.
 It is
-recommended to use normal identifiers and no spaces in the parameter names.
+recommended, though, to use normal identifiers and no spaces in the parameter names, but
+this is only a recommendation and is not enforced by Jamal, because you may need to process some
+special text the developer could not imagine and you may need some specially named parameters.

 Somebody may follow other conventions, like starting every parameter with the `$` or
 enclosing the parameter names between `|` or `/` or some other characters.
 These